BrianCechmanek/hn_hiring/src/hn_hiring/pipelines/data_processing/README.md

 The data processing pipeline is to set up the raw data in a manner that readies it for arbitrary modelling purposes.
 New processing can be added as more models are added.

-At this time, the text processing is a pass-through function.
+At this time, the text processing will only exact-match filter for some keywords, if provided in params.

 ## Pipeline inputs

-`data_collection.post_comments`, `data_collection.users_karma` are used to construct a simple karma-by-company ranking.
+- `data_collection.post_comments`, `data_collection.users_karma` are used to construct a simple karma-by-company ranking
+- `conf/base/parameters/data_processing.yml` : parameters for processing of hn posts. `funcs` : processing functions to use. `text_params` : params to feed into funcs

 ## Pipeline outputs